robert/robert.github.com/_posts/2017-11-24-identity-graphs-how-online-trackers-follow-you-across-devices.md

 ---

-## A roundabout introduction to Identity Graphs
+## Wendy's introduction to Identity Graphs

 As I think I’ve told you before (Wendy says), I live in a one-bed in the last real neighborhood in New York.
 I’m not going to tell you where this neighborhood in case you come and gentrify it.
 Whilst I was moving in I heard my neighbors shouting their wi-fi password across their apartment, so now I just borrow their internet instead of paying for my own.
 My apartment is cheap, huge and extremely tastefully decorated, and so over the years several guys I’ve had the misfortune of dating have invited themselves to move in with me.
 I usually charge them for half of next-door's internet connection.
 Those darn cable companies, always putting up the rates.
 It’s not the most ethical side of my life, but they usually turn out to be deadbeat wastrels who don’t end up paying for anything, so I don’t feel too bad.